DataSF/datasf.github.io/blog/_posts/2017-01-04-adopt-a-drain.md

     license:
     license_link:
 description:
-date: 2017-01-04 09:15:12
+date: 2017-01-04 09:15:00
 categories:
   - blog
 ---

-[It’s been a bit wet in San Francisco this Fall.]()[[1]](#_msocom_1)&nbsp;But I’m not going to complain.
+[It’s been a bit wet in San Francisco this Fall.](){: .cc-active}[[1]](#_msocom_1) But I’m not going to complain.
 [We need it](http://www.mercurynews.com/2016/10/29/california-drought-is-october-rain-making-a-difference/).
 In addition to normal rainy day activities, I’ve recently started checking in on a handful of adopted drains (technically, mine are [catch basins](http://www.sfwater.org/index.aspx?page=399)).
 You see, sometimes these drains get clogged by debris and a little sweep can help rain flow where it should.

 Hundreds of other volunteers have also taken up this rainy day activity through the [City’s Adopt a Drain program](https://adoptadrain.sfwater.org).
 The online platform is the result of collaboration among City agencies and civic technology volunteers at [Code for San Francisco](https://codeforsanfrancisco.org).
 It has made [visible the roughly 25,000 storm drains and catch basins](http://www.sfwater.org/index.aspx?page=399) that the City maintains for an eager community of drain adopters.